Skip to main content

 Content-Type: application/json; charset=utf-8

-• The type of content in the body
+• The type and encoding of the content in the body: application/json and charset=utf-8 respectively

-• The length of the content in the body
+• The size (in bytes) of the content in the body: 101 (bytes)

 {